Louisiana Counseling License Requirements

 Licensed Professional Counselor (LPC) Licensing Process

-The Louisiana State Board of Licensed Professional Counselors issues licenses for mental health counselors in Louisiana, known as Licensed Professional Counselors (LPCs).
-The Board does not provide a list of approved programs, but you must have a 60-credit graduate degree in mental health counseling or a related field from an accredited school to apply.
-Applications can be made by creating a profile through the online portal on the Board’s website.
-In Louisiana, LPCs prevent, assess, diagnose, and treat mental, emotional, and behavioral disorders to individuals, and groups, which can include providing psychotherapy, consulting, engaging in research, and making referrals.
+The Louisiana State Board of Licensed Professional Counselors (the Board) issues licenses for mental health counselors in Louisiana, known as Licensed Professional Counselors (LPCs).
+The Board does not provide a list of approved programs, but you must have a 60-credit graduate degree in mental health counseling or a related field from a regionally-accredited school to apply.
+In Louisiana, LPCs prevent, assess, diagnose, and treat mental, emotional, and behavioral disorders in individuals and groups, which can include providing psychotherapy, consulting, engaging in research, and making referrals.
 If you would like to know more about what professional counselors do, see our mental health counselor career guide.
 To become an LPC in Louisiana, follow these steps:

 1. Register as a Provisional Licensed Professional Counselor (PLPC).

 To begin the licensure process, you must register as a provisional licensed professional counselor (PLPC).
-The paper application is available online, but some sections can be completed using the online portal as well.
-As of September 2019, the application fee is $100.
-After submitting, you will need to complete state and federal background checks within 60 days.
+The application is available online.
+As of November 2022, the application fee is $100.
+You will also need to submit official transcripts along with your application and complete state and federal background checks within 60 days.
 You can complete the background checks either in-person at the LA State Police Headquarters in Baton Rouge, which takes up to two weeks, or by mail, which can take up to eight weeks.

 2. Accrue supervised experience.